 Mississippi

-The Mississippi Health Facilities Regulations do not specify a CNA staffing ratio requirement.
-Nevertheless, they do indicate that sufficient staff is required so that all residents receive a minimum of 2.8 HPRD.
+The Mississippi Health Facilities Regulations do not specify a CNA staffing ratio requirement, but they indicate that sufficient staff are required so that all residents receive a minimum of 2.80 HPRD.

 Source: Mississippi Health Facilities Regulations Rule 45.4.1 Nursing Facility.